Propagation of laser-generated GHz surface acoustic wavepackets in FeRh/MgO(001) below and above the antiferromagnetic-ferromagnetic phase transition: Discussion

 \subsection{Phase and group velocities and their anisotropy}

-Group velocities were determined by tracking the temporal evolution of the envelope maxima, while phase velocities were obtained by tracking the leading maxima of the oscillatory $\varphi$ signal, as illustrated in the inset of Fig.~\ref{fig_speed}(a).
+Group velocities were determined by tracking the temporal evolution of the envelope maxima, while phase velocities were obtained by tracking the leading maxima of the oscillatory $\varphi$ signal, as illustrated in the inset of \textbf{Figure~\ref{fig_speed}}(a).
 Since SAWs propagate through regions of the sample unaffected by the pump pulse, no dependence of velocity on pump fluence $W$ is found.
-SAW velocities along the MgO[100] direction were extracted from one-dimensional spatial scans analogous to those shown in Fig.~\ref{fig_signals}(b) by comparing signals at distinct time delays $t$=3, 16, and 29~ns.
-The resulting group velocities $v_g\sim$5280~m/s and phase velocities $v_p\sim$5480~m/s are presented in Fig.~\ref{fig_speed}(a) as a function of the sample temperature.
-The extracted phase velocities allow us to calculate the frequencies of acoustic phonons in the SAW pulse using the relation $f=kv_p/2\pi$, the values of $f\sim$1~GHz are shown in Figs.~\ref{fig_fft}(b,c).
+SAW velocities along the MgO[100] direction were extracted from one-dimensional spatial scans analogous to those shown in Figure~\ref{fig_signals}(b) by comparing signals at distinct time delays $t$=3, 16, and 29~ns.
+The resulting group velocities $v_g\sim$5280~m/s and phase velocities $v_p\sim$5480~m/s are presented in Figure~\ref{fig_speed}(a) as a function of the sample temperature.
+The extracted phase velocities allow us to calculate the frequencies of acoustic phonons in the SAW pulse using the relation $f=kv_p/2\pi$, the values of $f\sim$1~GHz are shown in Figure~\ref{fig_fft}(b,c).
 For all temperatures, the relation $v_g<v_p$ holds, which is expected for SAWs in a system where a thin film mechanically loads a substrate \cite{FARNELL197235}.
 The phase and group velocities show negligible temperature dependence.
 No abrupt change in velocity is observed across the phase transition, pointing at the dominant role of the MgO substrate in governing SAW velocities.

-An anomaly of $v_p$ of $\approx$0.4~\% was previously reported in Ref.~\cite{FeRh_SAW_2026} for a continuous-wave SAW propagating through FeRh/GaAs at temperatures near $T_{PT}$ showing a hysteretic dependence on temperature.
-However, such a small change in velocity cannot be seen in our data for laser-generated SAW pulses due to experimental uncertainties.
+The obtained SAW parameters depend strongly on the combination of wavenumber (frequency) and FeRh film thickness, $kh$, defining the degree to which the FeRh film affects the SAW propagation, as well as on the material of the substrate.
+In our previous work \cite{Previous} on the same sample, we found slightly different values for phase (5.4~km/s) and especially group (4.3~km/s) velocities of the laser generated SAWs due to the smaller pump laser spot size on the sample resulting in higher $k\sim3.5$~rad/$\mu$m.
+The frequencies of SAWs in that work were centered at 3.1~GHz.